What is Angina? By Dr.Sukhvinder Singh – Cardiologist

 Signs and Symptoms Of Angina

-Most typically, the angina pain occurs in the center of the chest, it may occur on the left and right side also.
+Typically, the angina pain occurs in the centre of the chest; it may occur on the left and right sides.

-It is a common misconception that only left side pain is angina and pain on the right side of the chest cannot be angina.
+It is a common misconception that only left-sided pain is angina, and pain on the right side of the chest cannot be angina.

 Other notable signs include fatigue, nausea, light-headedness, weakness, sweating, and shortness of breath.

-Depending upon the type of angina, your symptoms may vary.
+Depending on the type of angina, your symptoms may vary.
 At times, you may feel only breathlessness and no pain.
 It is more common in the elderly, diabetics, and females.

-Because there are varying reasons behind chest pain, you must not bear it and quickly consult a caregiver.
+Because there are varying reasons behind chest pain, you must not ignore it and quickly consult a carer.

 If the chest pain does not go away with regular medications within a few minutes, it can be an indicator of a heart attack and needs urgent medical attention.